 - Hemp wax INCI: Hydrogenated hemp seed oil

 - Soy wax (or soybean wax) INCI: Hydrogenated soy bean oil

 - Rapeseed wax INCI: Hydrogenated rapeseed oil

 - Vegetable wax INCI: Hydrogenated vegetable oil

-Hydrogenation is a chemical reaction (usually carried on over Nickel or Cadmium catalysts).
+Hydrogenation is a chemical reaction that occurs under the presence of a catalyst, reducing double carbon bonds to single bonds in vegetable oils.
 The goal is to increase the melting point of the oil (solidify the liquid oil) and to increase its shelf life.
 The oils are usually refined which means that they are stripped of their unsaponifiables (the good stuff in your oils!) before they undergo hydrogenation.